-360BIOFLUID MECHANICS3 creditsPrerequisites: 3450:335, 3150:133, 3650:292, and 4600:203.
+Prerequisites: 3450:335, 3150:133, 3650:292, and 4600:203.
 Introduction to the fundamentals of fluid mechanics and their application to biological, cardiovascular, respiratory and other biofluid systems.

-362TRAN FUND FOR BIOMED ENGIN3 credits
+TRAN FUND FOR 3 BIOMED ENGIN credits

-Prerequisite: 3450: 335 and 4600: 203.
+Prerequisite: 3450:335, 4600:203 and admission to the College of Engineering.
 Introductory topics in fluid, heat, and mass transfer including both integral and differential analysis as it applies to biological and biomedical systems.

-365 MECHANICS OF BIOLOG TISSUES 3 credits Prerequisites: 4300:202 and 3450:335.
+MECHANICS OF 3 BIOLOG TISSUES credits

+Prerequisites: 3450:335, 4300:202 and admission to the College of Engineering.
 The mechanical properties of musculoskeletal tissues are presented along with modeling techniques and testing procedures.
 Tendons, ligaments, muscles, cartilage and bone will be addressed.

-370 BIOMECH OF HUMAN MOVEMENT 3 credits Prerequisites: 3100:202 and 4600:203.
+BIOMECH OF HUMAN MOVEMENT

+Prerequisites: 3100:202 and 4600:203.
 The application of engineering mechanics and anatomy to study and analyze human movement.
 Lectures and in-class labs will introduce students to experimental and theoretical techniques.

+BIOMATERIALS

-400 BIOMATERIALS 3 credits Properties of Materials used in medicine and their interaction with biological materials will be discussed.
+Prerequisite: Admission to the College of Engineering.
+Properties of Materials used in medicine and their interaction with biological materials will be discussed.
 Biocompatibility issues, material degradation, biomaterials testing will also be discussed.

-409 INTRO: BIOMED ENGINEERING RSCH 3 credits
+INTRO: BIOMED ENGINEERING

+RSCH